ichsanputr/vue3-image-loader/README.md

 ### Importing

-This package support either composition and options api with typescript used.
+This package support either composition and options api with typescript.

 ```vue
 <script lang="ts">